 • Impaired brain function.

 • Iodine-induce hyperthyroidism.

 Symptoms of iodine deficiency in children

 • Low energy levels.

 • Trouble in concentration and focusing.

 • As a parent, you must know what your child eats and what he or she has repulsion for.
-If your child doesn’t eat sea food such as fish or shrimp and other iodine rich foods then they are at a greater risk of developing iodine deficiency disorders.
-Such disorders can cause learning and developmental problems in children who don’t consume optimum amount of this mineral.
+If your child doesn’t eat seafood (such as fish or shrimp and other iodine-rich foods), then they are at a higher risk of developing iodine deficiency disorders.
+Such disorders can cause learning and developmental problems in children who don’t consume the optimum amount of this mineral.

 • Your child’s daily iodine intake should not be less than 20 micrograms.